Special programs for focused study

 Center for the Study of Black Life and the Law

 The Center for the Study of Black Life and the Law is an integral part of Mitchell Hamline’s identity as an antiracist institution and the site of scholarly and community engagement regarding the dignified treatment of Black and BlaQueer (LGBTQ+) people under law.
 It integrates legal advocacy, grassroots organizing, and artistic expression and inquiry along with academic study.
 The center supports scholarly, professional, and creative work that seeks to foster social justice for Black people.

 Dispute resolution is at the core of the Mitchell Hamline law curriculum because it teaches identification of interests, mutual understanding, creative problem solving, and artful negotiation—all skills that contribute to the Dispute Resolution Institute’s concentration, offering rigorous academic discourse, hands-on simulation experience, and cross-disciplinary examination of conflict theory, advocacy, and problem-solving for law students, lawyers, and other professionals.

 Mitchell Hamline’s Dispute Resolution Institute has been ranked in the top 10 dispute resolution programs in the nation by U.S. News & World Report for the past two decades.

 Health Law Institute

-Our Health Law Institute is the primary reason why Mitchell Hamline’s health law program was ranked 11th nationally by latest U.S. News & World Report specialty ranking.
+Our Health Law Institute is the primary reason why Mitchell Hamline’s health law program was ranked nationally by the latest U.S. News & World Report specialty ranking.
 Through specialized courses and experiential learning, we provide students with real-life health law experience.
 The Institute’s national speaker series and advanced courses for working professionals take education beyond law students to the Upper Midwest’s accomplished community of health care attorneys, practitioners, and business professionals.